A 4.7 magnitude earthquake hits Pakistan - ExBulletin

 - A 4.7 magnitude earthquake hits Pakistan

-- Read the full ruling in Trump's New York civil fraud case
+- Donald Trump hits where it hurts most in New York fraud judgment

-- The Legacy of Resistance: Greek and Indian Struggles Against Centuries of Turkish and Muslim Oppression

-- With Marvel's announcement of the 2025 “Fantastic Four” cast, a look back at the Hollywood elites who have already played these roles